Access Control in Game Warden¶

 # in the claim from being able to hit the admin endpoints within the application

-How and when does a web application session timeout?
+How and when does a web application session time out?

 Can I use a custom authorization header?